MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-optimize-cost.md

 - Define a parameter called `max_run_duration_seconds` in your RunConfiguration to control the maximum duration a run can extend to on the compute you choose, either local or remote cloud compute.
 - For *hyperparameter tuning*, define an early termination policy from a Bandit policy, a Median stopping policy, or a Truncation selection policy.
 To further control hyperparameter sweeps, use parameters such as `max_total_runs` or `max_duration_minutes`.
 For more information, see [Specify early termination policy](how-to-tune-hyperparameters.md#early-termination).
 - For automated machine learning, set similar termination policies using the  `enable_early_stopping` flag.
-Also use properties such as `iteration_timeout_minutes` and `experiment_timeout_minutes` to control the maximum duration of a job or for the entire experiment.
+You can also use properties such as `iteration_timeout_minutes` and `experiment_timeout_minutes` to control the maximum duration of a job or for the entire experiment.
 For more information, see [Exit criteria](how-to-configure-auto-train.md#exit-criteria).

 ## <a id="low-pri-vm"></a>Use low-priority virtual machines